 If you were to throw a golf ball into a net or something soft and spongy, it will bounce off of it, but not very far or with not much energy.
 If you throw that same golf ball at concrete, it will rebound with almost as much energy as you used to throw it.
 Construction of the extra weight in the assembly and crown creates a hard dense surface that reflects all of the sound, as opposed to a traditional cork and hollow assembly that absorbs some of it.

-Keep in mind while you are trying a Garner Headjoint not to make any manual adjustments to your embouchure that you are used to making while you play.
-Because Garner Headjoints play better in tune on any flute, if you make the usual adjustments you’re used to when you’re trying a Garner Headjoint, you might sound more out of tune than if you didn’t make any adjustments at all.
+Keep in mind while you are trying a Geoghegan Headjoint not to make any manual adjustments to your embouchure that you are used to making while you play.
+Because Geoghegan Headjoints play better in tune on any flute, if you make the usual adjustments you’re used to when you’re trying a Geoghegan Headjoint, you might sound more out of tune than if you didn’t make any adjustments at all.

 The Z-Gold Headjoint is fabricated from a solid sterling silver tube, chimney, lip plate, and crown that is sputter coated with layers of gold and zirconium.
 The exact percentages in the coating are proprietary, but the application of the various layers of gold and zirconium is accomplished through particle vacuum displacement, a very durable coating method.
 While there is a small percentage of gold in the headjoint, the greatest percentage of material in the headjoint is sterling silver, not the gold or zirconium layers.
 The combination of these materials applied over a sterling silver headjoint enhance both the high and low frequency overtones giving the headjoint a broader spectrum of sound by effectively hardening the tube and adding more mass and density to the headjoint.